nimati/FCAlertView/README.md

 ## New Customizations (after V1.1.0)
 ### Blur Background

-Simply blurs the background of the window/view behind the alertview, add the following:
+Simply adds a blur to the background of the window/view behind the alertview:

 ```Objective-C
 alert.blurBackground = 1;